Paul-M-K/Sudoku_Solver/README.md

 # Sudoku_Solver
-This is a simple Sudoku solver that uses back tracing to solve the board.
+This is a simple Sudoku solver that uses backtracking to solve the board.